 Do you have bigger, lightweight items to store, such as large toys, holiday decorations, stuffed animals, or bedding?
-These clear 56-quart Sterilite bins from Target are my favorite for larger, lightweight things.
+These 56 quart clear Sterilite bins are my favorite for larger, lightweight things.
 (Yes, I said lightweight only!
 Pillows!
 Stuffed animals!
 Christmas garlands!
 Don’t fill these with books, paper, or heavy things!)

 Sterilite 56-quart Clear Plastic Storage Bins

 PROS: The 56-quart size is just right for larger (lightweight!) things like holiday decor, etc. They have no interior molding so you get maximum volume for the size.
 The lids make a satisfying “click” when you close them.
 The Sterilite labels are marvelously easy to peel off.
 For bigger items, these are a great bargain.

 CONS: They are not as sturdily constructed as plastic file boxes are (more about those further down).
 Therefore, you cannot fill these bins with very heavy things and stack them up high and expect them to hold up.
 You can stack them up about 3 high, but more than that might make the lids bend and break.
 The lids are solid colors (usually white or blue) so you cannot see the contents from above.